 The rule for when a mechanic’s lien will attach to real property, found in Section 514.05 of the Minnesota Statutes, is that the mechanic’s lien will attach from the “time of the first item or material or labor is furnished upon the premises for the beginning of the improvement.”
 Priority is critical in any lien or mortgage foreclosure action, as the senior lienholder remains in the driver’s seat for sale of the property.

 On appeal, the Minnesota Court of Appeals ruled, in part, that boarding up the property and removal of an exterior staircase to secure the property from vandalism was unrelated to the demolition and construction process, and therefore did not constitute a first improvement of the site.
 The Court also focused on the photographs taken by the Bank, as reflecting that no improvement had begun at the date of the mortgage being recorded, in rejecting the Contractor’s arguments.

 The Contractor also argued that the mortgage itself was a split-priority mortgage.
 If successful, this argument would have made the mechanic’s lien junior to the first loan advance made, but senior to subsequent advances.
 The Court found, however, that the loan advances were obligatory, not optional, giving the entire mortgage priority over the mechanic’s lien.

 As a practical lesson for contractors, this case demonstrates that a contractor should carefully document not only the first date of work, but also what that first work was, to ensure that priority is not lost.
-If you should have any questions regarding lien priority, what constitutes an 'improvement' to real property, lien foreclosure, or about mechanic's liens and construction generally, please contact Bart Gernander of Patrick Burns and Associates by telephone at 952-564-6258 or by e-mail at [email protected].
+If you should have any questions regarding lien priority, what constitutes an ‘improvement’ to real property, lien foreclosure, or about mechanic’s liens and construction generally, please contact Bart Gernander of Patrick Burns and Associates by telephone at 952-232-5991 or by e-mail.